aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/colorprintmode/_index.md

 ```

 Non-colored pages if detected are printed in grayscale.

+ **Remarks:**

 PageSettings\#getColor().getColor() / PageSettings\#setColor(boolean).setColor(boolean) is automatically set false for detected non-colored pages.
 If the printer does not support color printing, this setting is ignored.

 ### NORMAL {#NORMAL}
 ```